 Emerson is known for his snaggletooth that sticks out on the left side of his mouth.
 It is very pronounced but does not cause him any discomfort or affect his quality of life.
 Emerson’s fur is a light orange and he has a very round, very lovable face!
 Emerson has especially rounded shoulders that do not sit directly under him as they should, likely a problem that resulted from poor nutrition at an early age.

 Emerson is located in Pine Forest.
-He lives with Fenimore Tiger and their enclosure is sandwiched between Madonna’s and Kaari and Yanaba’s enclosures.
+He lives with Fenimore Tiger and their enclosure is next to Yanaba Tiger’s enclosure.
 Emerson is still very wary of large groups and becomes frightened and aggressive towards them, therefore he and Fenimore are off the tour route.

 Emerson was rescued along with three other tigers including his enclosure mate, Fenimore, from a roadside zoo in Missouri.
 Roadside zoos are "zoos" that pop up on the side of the road to catch tourist traffic.
 Many roadside zoos are not accredited facilities and are only open to make money.
 Many of these places lack the large enclosures that animals such as tigers need.
 They also do a lot of breeding so that they always have animals on hand.
 The roadside zoo that Emerson came from was shut down after a volunteer was hurt by another tiger.
 It is always important to research a facility before you visit it.
 Ask questions and find out why they exist and what their goal is.